SMC242/uni-notes/maths/Computation/NP Completeness.md

 - For optimisation problems: approximate
 	- Ideally, your algorithm should be provably good (evaluated using some heuristic)
 - For decision problems: make a probabilistic algorithm that usually gives the correct answer

+# NP-hard
+A class of problems that are at least as hard as problems in NP
+- NP-complete problems are always decision problems, NP-hard problems aren't
+- All NP-complete problems are in NP-hard

+> A problem $X$ is in NP-hard if there is an [[#Formal definition|NP-complete]] problem $Y$ where there is a [[#Polynomial time reduction|PTR]] from Y to X

+This means that if any of these problems could be solved, they could be reduced and used to solve all problems in NP